SarahMcN25/numpy-random/README.md

 ## References:

-All references and code used in this notebook have been sourced from the following webpages in Nov 2021:
+All references and code used in this notebook have been sourced  in Nov 2021 from the following webpages:

 - https://numpy.org/doc/stable/reference/random/index.html
 - https://numpy.org/doc/stable/reference/random/index.html#random-quick-start